Six people reveal their interpretation of the perfect black and explain their search for it.

 If you dedicate your life to death, you’re surrounded by black.
 But that’s a popular misconception, says Dorothea Stockmar, artist and formerly part of the hospice movement.
 Everything in life is colourful – including mourning and death.
 Perfect black is far more important than life or death, for by giving everything a shape it enables us to see things.

 What is perfect black?
 The answer might be that it doesn’t exist.
-The five protagonists’ search for meaning is a metaphor for all the moments in which we think we know the answer.
+The six protagonists’ search for meaning is a metaphor for all the moments in which we think we know the answer.

 Perfect Black VR